The bags are packed, and the NFL soon will make its way out of Indianapolis with yet another scouting combine in the rearview mirror.

 Florida State RB James Wilder — The son of the former Buccaneers running back of the same name had a forgettable weekend.
 He had trouble with his get-off on the 40, clocking a time of 4.86 seconds, and the only two lower among his group were fullbacks.
 Add to that time some sluggish performances in the running back drills, and Wilder took a tumble this weekend, even for a 232-pound power back.

-San Diego State RB Adam Muema — Perhaps the most bizarre story of the combine was that of Muema saying that God told him to leave the event, walking out before participating.
-Security was called to his room after he was not responding to people calling his name.
-He was in a "meditative state" on his bed before hotel security got involved, one source said.
+San Diego State RB Adam Muema — Perhaps the most bizarre story of the combine was that of Muema saying that God told him to leave the event, walking out before he even had a chance to participate.
+Security even was called to his room after he was not responding to people calling his name, said by one source to be in a “meditative state” on his bed before security got involved.
 And with that, Muema likely just prevented himself from being drafted.

 Florida DT Dominique Easley — The combine’s biggest value is for teams to investigate players’ character and medical statuses, and Easley might not be in great shape with either.
 Easley was described as “distracted” and “immature” by one team, and his discussion with the media that he preferred watching cartoons to football might back that up.
 Also, he’s coming off his second torn ACL in two years and has not decided when he can work out in April for scouts while he rehabs.